legodoctor2/pxt/common-docs/github/getting-started.md

 # Getting started

-Let's start discovering GitHub by explaining a common usage scenario: you are editing your own project and using GitHub to save your changes.
+ing a common usage scenario: you are editing your own project and using GitHub to save your changes.

-### #youtube

 https://youtu.be/J-pI1sEWPV0

-## Step 1 - Create a repository

-A **repository** is used to organize a single project.
-Repositories will contain all the files needed for your MakeCode projects.

 1. Open the [editor](@homeurl@), create a new project
 2. Click on the **GitHub** button next to the **Save** button.